dojo/framework/docs/en/routing/introduction.md

 });
 ```

+-   The URL of the route is determined by the `path` element of the route configuration.
+In this case, `home` was specified so the route can be accessed via the URL path `/#home`.
+    -   By default the router uses the [HashHistory](/learn/routing/history-managers#hashhistory) history manager which requires the use of the `#` before the route path.
+Other [history managers](/learn/routing/history-managers) are available to support other history management mechanisms.

 ## Path and query parameters

 Path parameters are placeholders in the routing configuration that will match any value for the segment.
 The parameters are defined using curly braces, for example: `{param}`.